Postdoctoral fellow

 Publications

-2010 Foxe JP, Stift M, Tedder A, Haudry A, Wright SI, Mable BK.
+Haudry A, Zha HG, Stift M, Mable BK.
+Disentangling the effects of breakdown of self-incompatibility and transition to selfing in North-American Arabidopsis lyrata.
+In press in Molecular Evolution.2010 Foxe JP, Stift M, Tedder A, Haudry A, Wright SI, Mable BK.
 Reconstructing origins of loss of self-incompatibility and selfing in North American Arabidopsis lyrata: a population genetic context.
 Evolution.
 64 (12): 3495-3510. pdf

 Escobar JS, Cenci A, Bolognini J, Haudry A, Laurent S, David JL, Glémin S. An integrative test of the dead-end hypothesis of selfing evolution in Triticeae (Poaceae).
 Evolution.
 64 (10): 2855-2872. pdf